serghiou/best-of-data-science/best-of-r.md

 **[RJAGS.](https://www.datacamp.com/courses/bayesian-modeling-with-rjags?tap_a=5644-dce66f&tap_s=10907-287229)** A super useful package for Bayesian modelling within R. This is a link to a tutorial on how to use it by the great as always DataCamp.

+**[Implementation of G-Computation.](https://academic.oup.com/aje/article-lookup/doi/10.1093/aje/kwq472)** Tutorial.
+A great paper illustrating how to implement G-computation in R for causal inference.

 ## Open Science